a-hurst/klibs/docs/markdown/Documentation - Generating Trials.md

 # Generating Trials

-_Note: Since the event of IndependentVariables.py, most of this will have to be rewritten_

 To simplify the process of creating a sequence of trials for an experiment, KLibs has a built-in feature called TrialFactory that generates a randomized list of trials for a given number of varaibles and conditions.